hhemen101/AIM-PQC-Projects/Port Scanner Project/README.md

 # Comparing Port Scanners
 This project is designed to develop two types of port scanners and compare the performance of both.
-Both scanners scan "scanme.org" to test if the scanner operates as intended.

 ## Project Overview
 - Developed an Nmap-based port scanner and service scanner that actively probes ports and applies built-in service detection techniques.
 - Developed a custom TCP socket-based scanner that performs basic TCP connect scans.
-- Scans for open ports
+- Both scanners scan "scanme.org" for open ports to test if the scanner operates as intended.

 ## Project Structure and Logic